opokatech/options/README.md

 Some notes:

 * an option may have an argument or not.
 An option without an argument is a flag,
-* an option is always idenfied by a long name.
+* an option is always identified by a long name.
 A long name is used with 2 dashes in front of it, like so `--something`.
 It may have a single character short version which is then used with a single dash in front of it, like so `-s`.